nova-rey/Crapssim-control/docs/CSC_BIBLE.md

 The merged result is written into the manifest as `engine_info` and into `/capabilities` output.
 Schema version updated to 1.1 to reflect dynamic capability merging.

+### Checkpoint 5 — Universal Cancel Bet Alias

+A new verb `cancel_bet()` provides a universal way to remove or reduce existing bets between rolls.
+It automatically routes to the correct underlying action depending on bet family, simplifying rule scripting and adapter logic.